-Growing up in the dusty streets of a small high density suburb outside the Central Business District of Harare, life was what was handed out to you.
+Growing up in the dusty streets of a small high density suburb outside the Central Business District of Harare, life was what was handed to you.
 I refused, as I later leant the geographical demarcations of the city, to believe that this, my lovely neighbourhood, enveloped between rolling hills and gigantic electric lines hovering above a thick wetland, was ranked low and deemed undesirable than many others in the city.
-I was convinced very much (before being ashamed of it) that unlike many others of my age that I was a privileged young man from a revered suburb.
-Oh dear, such is the folly of youth.
+I was convinced (before being ashamed of it) that I was from a revered suburb before the folly of youth was quickly dispelled from my then unassuming mind.

 Home was to me (before colossal rural to urban migration would wash away its glory and that of the rest of the city) a place I cherished with a deep desire to see it become a haven even for my kids in the years to come.
 A place I admired the most, a place I acquired a ton of education.
 It was my first love.